 Sugar

-The sugar serves one singular purpose of adding sweetness.
-White sugar is definitely the way to make a classic, traditional pudding.
+Sugar serves one singular purpose: adding sweetness.
+White sugar is the way to make a classic, traditional pudding.
 Unfortunately, brown sugar does not work well with milk and its simple flavours.
 In addition, it ruins the perfect milky white colour.

 However, there is always room for experimentation.
-For example, if you're baking the pudding, brown sugar can add a much-needed semi-sweet caramelization.
-Additionally, brown sugar will complement their flavours if you're adding spices.
-Our personal favourite is nutmeg!
+For example, brown sugar can add a much-needed semi-sweet caramelisation if you're baking the pudding.
+Additionally, brown sugar will complement the flavours if you're adding spices.
+Our personal favourite is nutmeg.

 We recommend white sugar unless you know what you are doing.
 Then, of course, if you don't have it, use what you do have.